 With the onset of innovative engineering solutions to technical problems and the application of increasingly complex technology in engineering, it is important to understand the roles and limitations of automation that should be considered as part of the equipment and process design.
-Key among these are the human factors considerations that should be address, as well as the challenges and effective management of human-machine interfaces.
+Key among these are the human factors considerations that should be addressed, as well as the challenges and effective management of human-machine interfaces.

 C. Leadership for Today’s 24/7 Problems